-Admissions Office 2400 Ridge Road Berkeley, California 94709 TELEPHONE: (510) 649-2460 or (800) 826-4488 THE CENTER FOR ISLAMIC STUDIES (CIS) Purpose The Center for Islamic Studies (CIS) is a leading global academic center that advances interdisciplinary research, scholarship and teaching on the Islamic tradition and the diversity of Muslims in their theological, historical, and cultural contexts.
-It promotes study and dialogue within and across religious traditions and with the larger public.
-Study Opportunities and Resources In cooperation with the University of California, Berkeley, the CIS offers introductory to advanced courses in Islamic Studies in a range of academic disciplines, interdisciplinary theories and methodologies, and the study of Arabic and other languages.
-The Center offers a Certificate and Master's degree in Islamic Studies, supports Islamic studies in various GTU doctoral departments, and the Interreligious Chaplaincy Program.
-The Center's academic offerings, public programs, outreach and service, are furthered through a host of local, national and global partnerships.
-CIS faculty, students and graduates are global leaders and educators, deeply committed to social, racial and economic justice, who work in academia, health and spiritual care, media, museums and the arts, science and technology, public policy, faith-based and non-profit organizations, and in many other areas.
-Other Contributions to GTU Life The Center for Islamic Studies sponsors numerous events, conferences, workshops, seminars and research projects to foster scholarly exchange and to build bridges of understanding with the larger public.
-The CIS also serves as a resource to numerous academic partners, local communities, and organizations, sharing resources in Islamic and interreligious education, leadership, and in addressing the critical issues of our time.
-Faculty Munir Jiwa, PhD, Founding Director, Associate Professor of Islamic Studies and Anthropology Mahjabeen Dhala, PhD, Assistant Professor of Islamic Studies, Director of the Madrasa-Midrasha Program Marianne Farina, CSC, PhD, Associate Professor, Dominican School of Philosophy and Theology For further information, contact:
+THE CENTER FOR ISLAMIC STUDIES (CIS) Purpose: The Center for Islamic Studies (CIS) educates scholars and students of many faiths about the richness of the Islamic tradition and the diversity of Muslims.
+It emphasizes study and dialogue within and across religious traditions, where pluralism, interreligious understanding, and public engagement are the basis of scholarship and service.
+Study Opportunities and Resources In cooperation with several GTU member schools and the University of California, Berkeley, the CIS offers introductory and advanced courses in Islamic Studies in a range of academic disciplines, including interdisciplinary approaches, theories, and methods.
+The GTU offers a Master of Arts through the CIS and a Certificate in Islamic Studies, and a with a primary focus on the study of contemporary Islam in its theological, historical and cultural contexts.
+CIS also supports Islamic Studies in various GTU doctoral departments.
+Other Contributions to GTU Life The Center for Islamic Studies sponsors conferences, symposia, workshops, and research projects to foster scholarly exchange and to build bridges of understanding across religions and cultures with the wider public.
+The Center also serves as a liaison with local Muslim communities and study centers, sharing resources in interreligious education and dialogue, and religious leadership.
+History With the academic and religious resources to offer a distinctively interreligious, intrareligious, and interdisciplinary approach, the Graduate Theological Union founded the Center for Islamic Studies (CIS) in 2007.
+Leadership Director: Munir Jiwa, PhD, Associate Professor of Islamic Studies and Anthropology Associated Faculty Marianne Farina, CSC, PhD, Associate Professor, Dominican School of Philosophy and Theology For further information, contact: